chef/chef-web-docs/chef_master/source/chef_quick_overview.rst

 .. end_tag

-The chef-client uses Ruby as its reference language for creating cookbooks and defining recipes, with an extended DSL for specific resources.
-The chef-client provides a reasonable set of resources, enough to support many of the most common infrastructure automation scenarios; however, this DSL can also be extended when additional resources and capabilities are required.
+The Chef Infra Client uses Ruby as its reference language for creating cookbooks and defining recipes, with an extended DSL for specific resources.
+The Chef Infra Client provides a reasonable set of resources, enough to support many of the most common infrastructure automation scenarios; however, this DSL can also be extended when additional resources and capabilities are required.

 Conclusion
 =====================================================